 8.9.1 Official team sheets must be completed correctly before the commencement of matches and shall be signed by a recognised official from each club and the Match Official.
 GameDay is to be used to complete team-sheets.

-8.9.2 Completed team sheets should include the full forename and surname (no initials), of all participants and must be sent by the home club official to Jordan Robinson.
+8.9.2 Completed team sheets should include the full forename and surname (no initials), of all participants and must be sent by the home club official to Alan Smith.
 Details of the man of the match from both the participating clubs must also be included.
 The failure of a club to complete and return team sheets correctly will incur a mandatory fine of £5.00

 8.9.3 It is the responsibility of the both clubs to ensure that the team sheet information is entered on the GameDay system within 24 hours following the completion of the game.
 This includes the players who scored points.
 Failure to do so will result in an £5 administration fine.